AI reconstruction of European weather from the Euro-Atlantic regimes: Pre-processing

 The method outlined here for deriving the seven \ac{WR} differs slightly from that used in \citet{grams_balancing_2017} and \citet{bueler_year-round_2021}.
 Key differences are detailed in \refapp{app:wr_differences}.

-We are interested in quantifying the performance of the \ac{AI} model in reconstructing the targeted anomalies by changing the number of \ac{WR} used as input.
+We are interested in quantifying the performance of the \ac{AI} models in reconstructing the targeted anomalies by changing the number of \ac{WR} used as input.
 Therefore, in addition to the seven weather regimes, we use the same procedure described before for the winter (December, January, February - DJF) and summer (June, July, August - JJA) seasons separately, changing the number of clusters to four.
-The four weather regimes obtained are the \ac{ZO}, the \ac{GL}, the \ac{EuBL}, and the \ac{AR} in winter (\reffig{fig:4clusters_winter_wr}), and the negative phase of the \ac{NAO} (NAO-), a blocking state similar to the \ac{ScBL}, the \ac{ZO} (often referred as Atlantic Low \citep{cassou_tropical_2005}) and the \ac{AT}, in summer (\reffig{fig:4clusters_summer_wr}).
+The four weather regimes obtained are the \ac{AT}, the \ac{ScBL}, the \ac{ZO}, and the \ac{GL} in winter (\reffig{fig:4clusters_winter_wr}), and in summer (\reffig{fig:4clusters_summer_wr}).
 We also compute the \ac{NAO} index \citep{hurrell_overview_2003} separately for the summer and winter seasons, as the \ac{PC} of the first \ac{EOF}.
 The analysis is performed on the same Euro-Atlantic region and the same climatology period used to compute the \ac{WR}.

-Finally, we aggregate the $\Iwr$ monthly.
-Indeed, we use the monthly average of the seven or four $\Iwr$ as an input variable in our \ac{AI} model (see \refsec{sec:model}).
+Finally, we aggregate the $\Iwr$ on a monthly basis.
+Indeed, we use the monthly average of the seven or four $\Iwr$ as an input variable in our \ac{AI} models (see \refsec{sec:model}).